ampl/ampls-api/doc/cpp/source/introduction.rst

 - Read in an AMPL model instance from an `NL` file
 - Write out the solution as a `sol` file, ready to be imported by AMPL
 - A choiche between:
-   - Use of all the solver's control functinalities, using its own C API functionalities
+   - Use of all the solver's capabilities, using its own C API functionalities
    - Use of a (provided) generic interface, that encapsulates the most common functionalities of the solver interfaces, permitting hassle-free solver swap
 - Usage of existing AMPL licenses, when used together with the AMPL drivers